-Aiming the introduction of UBI at a level above the national at-risk-of-poverty threshold and linked to a reference basket of goods and services shall achieve the aims of the EU to combat poverty, racism, social exclusion and discrimination, to promote life in dignity and freedom, gender equality, social justice and protection, solidarity-oriented society and individual time sovereignty.
+Aiming the introduction of UBI at a level above the national at-risk-of-poverty threshold and linked to a reference basket of goods and services shall achieve the aims of the EU to eliminate poverty, and to compate racism, social exclusion and discrimination, to promote life in dignity and freedom, gender equality, social justice and protection, solidarity-oriented society and individual time sovereignty.
 UBI shall promote democracy and the socio-ecological transformation of society and economy.